 Sometimes negligence is involved and leads to an injury or death on an elevator or escalator.
-When that happens, you could use the help of a Columbia elevator and escalator accident lawyer from The Solomon Law Group.
+When that happens, you could use the help of a Columbia, SC elevator and escalator accident lawyer from The Solomon Law Group.
 We’ll fully investigate the circumstances surrounding your injuries and determine who should be held responsible for the damages you suffered.

 South Carolina Elevator and Escalator Regulations

 In order to keep them as safe as possible, South Carolina has elevator and escalator safety regulations.
 According to Chapter 16 of our state’s Labor and Employment laws, all elevators and escalators must be inspected and tested before they are open for use.
 They must also be inspected annually in order to ensure that they are still safe and up to code.

 Before a new elevator can be installed, there needs to be a permit and plans drawn up that match the specifications that are allowed.
 Once the plans are approved, a permit can be issued, and the elevator can be installed.
 Before it can run, though, it will need to be inspected.
 Once it’s inspected, the elevator will get an opening certificate for its intended use, how much weight it can hold, and the speed of its system.